63OR63/zonepaq/README.md

     - **[repak_cli](https://github.com/trumank/repak)**
     - Either **[kdiff3](https://kdiff3.sourceforge.net)** or **[WinMerge](https://winmerge.org)**

+3. Once your settings are configured, click **Save** and follow the on-screen instructions.

-3. **Tip:** Unpacking the vanilla game files is highly recommended for better mod comparison.
+*Note:* Unpacking the vanilla game files is highly recommended for better mod comparison.
 Usually unpacking `pakchunk0-Windows.pak` is sufficient for this purpose.

-4. Once your settings are configured, click **Save** and follow the on-screen instructions.
+However, the **AES decryption key** is needed to do so, which isn't included in this release for now due to legal concern.
+I'll integrate [AESDumpster](https://github.com/GHFear/AESDumpster) in future releases to circumvent this, for now you can use other tools alongside correct AES decryption key to unpack vanilla files.

 ## Troubleshooting